 Douglas is one of two U.S. players from NCAA champion Purdue University.
 The other, Camille Cooper, missed the gold medal game with the flu.

-Russia won the women's bronze with a 77-71 victory over Ukraine.
+Russia claimed the women's bronze with a 77-71 defeat of Ukraine.

 In other action on the penultimate day of this Olympics-style event, Romania's Lonela Tirlea ran the year's fastest time for the women's 400 meters, and set a new University Games record in the process.

 Tirlea, European champion in the 400 hurdles, clocked 49.98 seconds to win easily.
 Mikele Barber of the United States edged Nigeria's Doris Jacob to take the silver with a time of 51.03.
 The Romanian was supposed to compete in the hurdles here, but said she didn't arrive in time.

 Other winners in track and field events included Yulia Taranova of Russia in the women's 800 meters, Jerome Davis of the United States in the men's 400, and Cuba's Raul Duany in the decathlon.